NCL Home > Documentation > Graphics > Resources

 cnFillColors

-If cnMonoFillColor is False, each element of this array of type NhlTColorIndexGenArray or named color (string) specifies the color of a contour fill area.
+The elements of this array of type NhlTColorIndexGenArray can be set using an array of color indexes, an array of named colors, or an array of RGB or RGBA values.
+If cnMonoFillColor is False, each member of the array specifies the color of a contour fill area.
 Note that there is always one more fill area than there are contour levels.
-The first element of cnFillColors specifies the fill pattern for any region containing a data value less than the value of cnMinLevelValF, while the highest currently used element of cnFillColors specifies the fill pattern for regions containing data values greater than the value of cnMaxLevelValF.
-Otherwise cnFillColors works in a fashion similar to cnLineColors.
-If the array is not set explicitly, it will default to a set of color indexes sequentially incremented beginning with color index 1 (NhlFOREGROUND).
-If the array currently contains fewer elements than cnLevelCount+1, more elements will be added to the array and given values according to the default color assignment scheme; existing elements with valid color index values will not be modified.
+The first element of cnFillColors specifies the fill color for any region containing a data value less than the value of cnMinLevelValF, while the highest currently used element of cnFillColors specifies the fill color for regions containing data values greater than the value of cnMaxLevelValF.

 Default: <dynamic>